 So, is Agile better than Waterfall?

 – in our opinion, yes when it comes to the iterative development of software features and online software, no when it comes to the development of large, complex, multi-element solutions.
 Do Agile and Scrum give a clear framework for development and continuous improvement – yes, but so do other systems.
 Do prototyping and a series of short Waterfall-type projects get you many of the benefits of Agile – well quite possibly, yes.

 But from a product management perspective, it doesn’t matter!

-Whatever development approach you use, early customer feedback from prototyping or an agile iteration really helps but you’ve still got to understand, prioritize and get the requirements right.
+Whatever development approach you use, early customer feedback from prototyping or an agile iteration helps, but you’ve still got to understand, prioritize, and get the requirements right.

 And whatever development approach you use, it still comes down to the quality of the people.
 Good people will do good work whatever process they’re using.